-Through the years, changes to the Power Wagon were minor.
-Heavier front and rear springs became available, and when fitted with 9.00" x 16" knobby tires, the GVW was increased to 8,700 pounds.
-The 1950's brought about power steering, 12-volt electrics, and key-start.
+Through 22 years of production, changes to the Dodge Power Wagon were mostly minor.
+Heavier front and rear springs became available, and when fitted with 9.00" x 16" knobby tires, increased GVW to 8,700 pounds.

-In 1957, the original Power Wagon was designated W-300, now sharing its nameplate with the more modern-looking W-100 and W-200 Dodge pickups.
-The generator was replaced with an alternator in 1961, and motor size was increased to 251-cid.
+The original Dodge Power Wagon was designated W-300 in 1957, now sharing its nameplate with the more modern-looking W-100 and W-200 Dodge pickups.
+The generator was replaced with an alternator in 1961, and motor size was increased to 251ci.
 Maximum GVW was increased to 9,500 pounds.

-Unable to comply with upcoming federal safety regulations, the military style Power Wagon, with its two big headlights prominently mounted on the front fenders, was discontinued in North American markets after the 1968 model year.
+Unable to comply with upcoming federal safety regulations, the military-style Dodge Power Wagon, with its two big headlights prominently mounted on the front fenders, was discontinued in North American markets after the 1968 model year.
 They continued to be built for export through 1978.
-A total of 95,145 Power Wagons were sold from 1946 to 1968,
+A total of 95,145 Dodge WDX and WM300 Power Wagons were built and sold in the United States from 1946 to 1968.